grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ```

 As you can see, by default, the sensor reports its values to nowhere (`NullObserver`), which is a safe default value (using a `null` for a default value instead would cause exceptions or force us to put an ugly null check inside the `Run()` method).
-We have already seen such "null objects" a few times before (e.g. in the previous chapter, when we introduced the `NoAlarm` class) -- `NullObserver` is just another incarnation of this pattern. [[I thinks the "null object pattern" is quite a common name so can be mentioned]]
+We have already seen such "null objects" a few levels before (e.g. in the previous chapter, when we introduced the `NoAlarm` class) -- `NullObserver` is just another incarnation of this pattern. [[I thinks the "null object pattern" is quite a common name so can be mentioned]]

 #### Registering observers